ivo-toby/contentful-mcp/README.md

 The MCP server includes built-in support for Contentful's GraphQL API, allowing you to perform complex, efficient queries that are not possible with the standard REST API.

+### GraphQL Schema Exploration

+To help Claude understand your Contentful content model, we've implemented a structured GraphQL schema exploration approach with specialized tools:

+1. **Discovery**: First explore available content types in your space
+2. **Understanding**: Then examine the schema details for specific content types
+3. **Example Generation**: See example queries for content types of interest
+4. **Execution**: Finally, construct and execute your custom GraphQL queries

+This approach enables Claude to generate more accurate and efficient queries by first understanding the structure of your content.

 ### GraphQL Tool Features

 - **Flexible Queries**: Retrieve only the fields you need, reducing response size